iykeslim/hux-assessment/README.md

 npm install
 Configuration
 Server Configuration
-The backend server can be started using: bash
+The backend server can be started using:npm start
-Copy code
-npm start
-The frontend server can be started using: bash
+The frontend server can be started using:npm run dev Environment Variables (.env file)
-Copy code
-npm run dev
-Environment Variables (.env file)
 Create a .env file in the root directory of the project with the following content: